|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See VUG medium-term trend chart] A medium-term downtrend had started on October 29, 2025 at 505.38 and reached 452.67 on February 17, 2026.
-VUG lost 52.71 points, or 10.43%, in 15 weeks.
-The chart has formed a Symmetric Triangle chart pattern.
-The downtrend support line (512.63) is broken.
-Usually a broken support is considered to be a long-term bearish signal, although a short-term pull back is possible.
+Medium-term trend: [See VUG medium-term trend chart] A medium-term downtrend had started on October 29, 2025 at 505.38 and reached 81.23 on April 23, 2026.
+VUG lost 424.15 points, or 83.93%, in 25 weeks.
+The chart has formed a Falling Channel chart pattern.
+The downtrend support line (408.35) is broken, while daily and weekly technical indicators are oversold.
+Downtrend is exhausted and trend reversal is possible soon.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

-Weekly Technical Indicators: [See VUG weekly technical indicators chart] Weekly Williams' Percentage Range is oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range.
+Weekly Technical Indicators: [See VUG weekly technical indicators chart] Weekly Relative Strength Index is oversold while Williams' Percentage Range is strongly oversold.
+Use the Technical Stock Screener to see the list of stocks with oversold weekly Relative Strength Index or strongly oversold weekly Williams' Percentage Range.
+Weekly Lane's Stochastic has bullish divergence.
+Use the following links to access the Lane's Stochastic help, or use the Technical Stock Screener to see the list of stocks with weekly Lane's Stochastic bullish divergence.
+The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following link to access Williams' Percentage Range help.
+Use the following links to access Lane's Stochastic, Relative Strength Index and Williams' Percentage Range help.
 The weekly MACD line is below its signal line since November 14, 2025.
 This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is near its high and getting bigger.
+It indicates that the current medium-term downtrend is strong.
 Use the following link to access a MACD help.

 | |